 Catalyst Fermentation System

-- The Catalyst's tank is made from Tritan, a food-safe, BPA-free polymer.
-This revolutionary material...
+- SECURE AND DURABLE - The Catalyst's tank is made from Tritan, a food-safe, BPA-free polymer.
+This...

 Once again, we’re taking another step up in terms of durability from the last one (and also appearance… this thing looks BA).
 The stand on the Catalyst is way more durable for table-top applications and I definitely prefer the clear plastic so you can see the magic happen.